Professional Degree courses in Dentistry, Education, Law, Medicine and Theology (MTS, MDiv)

 An introductory course exploring a wide range of traditional and contemporary aspects of drawing in order to develop an understanding of its application to the Visual Arts as well as other frameworks.

 An introductory studio course exploring the use of readily-available technology, tools and materials in the making of visual art.
-Creative projects will involve digital photography, compact video cameras, animation, freeware, and creative construction techniques with lectures and readings addressing the historical/contemporary contexts of media art production.
+Creative projects will involve digital photography, the moving image, animation, freeware, 3-D imaging and creative construction techniques with lectures and readings addressing the historical/contemporary contexts of media art production.

 Extra Information: 3 studio hours, lecture, blended, or online format.